-Some Programs may require Clients to provide us and/or Stifel with a limited power of attorney so that account and/or portfolio management services may be provided on a discretionary basis.
-Discretion is authorized by Clients by signing the discretionary Program's Advisory Agreement.
-Discretionary authority is limited to selection of securities as well as the number of shares to buy or sell and, if directed by the Client, voluntary corporate actions and proxy voting.
-Clients may impose reasonable restrictions on our (and/or Stifel's) discretionary authority and modify existing restrictions by notifying us in writing.
-Such modifications are honored after being reviewed and accepted by Stifel as sponsor for the Programs.
+Some Programs may require Clients to provide us with a limited power of attorney so that account and/or portfolio management services may be provided on a discretionary basis.
+Discretion is authorized by Clients by signing the discretionary Advisory Agreement.
+Discretionary authority is limited to selection of securities as well as the number of shares to buy or sell, if directed by the Client- proxy voting authority, and trading discretion (i.e., when and where to buy or sell securities).
+Clients may impose reasonable restrictions on our discretionary authority and modify existing restrictions by notifying us in writing.
+Such modifications are honored only after being reviewed and accepted by our personnel.
 Clients that elect to impose investment restrictions on their account should note that such restrictions generally will affect account performance and that, in some cases, the impact may be material and adverse.